Hawks are birds of prey. They have very good eyesight, muscular legs and sharp bills!

 They vary widely in size – the smallest hawks, such as the sparrow hawk, are about the size of a robin while the rough-legged hawk, one of the largest hawks, has a length of 22 inches and a wingspan of over 55 inches.
 Female hawks are almost always larger than males.

-- Average life span in the wild – 21 years
+- Their average lifespan in the wild is 21 years